 Humanists believe in the dignity and worth of each human existence and that the concept of wellbeing should be expanded to include all conscious creatures.

 We fear death to varying degrees.
 By contemplating our mortality we can gain an appreciation, and even a vitality, for this one known life.

-I believe we should live in a world where people are given every possibility to become the best versions of themselves.
+We should live in a world where people are given every possibility to become the best versions of themselves.

-I believe justice is best served when our objective is rehabilitation rather than retribution.
+Justice is best served when guided by the principle of rehabilitation rather than retribution.

 I believe that humanism can support identity politics that focuses on a common humanity, and goodwill, but must reject the insidious identity politics that emphasizes the common enemy, breaks down dialogue, and amplifies tribal instincts.

 We can have insights into the way the world is- subjectively and scientifically, but these do not guarantee we will develop a wise understanding of what matters.